 DC Child Pornography Lawyer

 Child Pornography crimes such as possession, distribution, or production in Washington, DC can be prosecuted in either DC Superior Court or federally in U.S. District Court.
 Other associated crimes can include aggravated sexual abuse, sexual exploitation of children, human trafficking for the purposes of child prostitution or creating child pornography, and sexual abuse of a minor.
 If you are facing child pornography charges in DC or federal court, it may be in your best interest to contact a DC child pornography lawyer as soon as possible.
+Let a dedicated attorney advocate for you.

 DC Child Pornography Charges